Karim Ouellet: Early life

 Ouellet was born in Dakar, Senegal, on December 8, 1984.
 He was adopted by Canadian diplomats at the age of one.
 He lived in France, Rwanda and Tunisia, before his family returned to live in Quebec City when he was 15.
 Ouellet learned to play the piano, percussion, and guitar as a child, and recounted composing his first song when he was seven.
 He took up the electric guitar as a teenager, and began playing with local bands.
 He met Claude Bégin in around 2005; Bégin co-wrote the lyrics and music for Ouellet's first three albums.

 Career

 Ouellet released his debut album, Plume, in 2011, and was the second-place finisher in that year's Francouvertes competition.
 He toured extensively, including appearances at the Francofolies de La Rochelle, Osheaga, and SXSW festivals.

 He followed up with Fox in November 2012.
 He received three nominations at the Félix Awards in 2013, including Best Male Singer, Best Single for "L'Amour" and Pop Album of the Year.
 He was also designated as best new artist by Radio-Canada that year.
 Fox won the Francophone Album of the Year at the Juno Awards of 2014.

 His third album, Trente, was released in March 2016.
 He followed up later the same year with Aikido, a downloadable free mini-album.

 Ouellet's music followed a folk-pop style with some reggae and African music influences.
 He was also a frequent collaborator with several hip hop groups, including CEA and Movèzerbe.

+On June 20th 2023, the Quebec City municipal council adopted a proposition renaming the Lucien-Borne park to the Karim Ouellet park.
+80% of the 200 people surveyed in the council voted for the change while 10% of those were opposed.
+The park, located in the Montcalm sector of Quebec City, has a mural paying tribute to 15 influential Afro-Quebecers, among which features Karim Ouellet.